spacedriveapp/spacedrive/docs/product/faq.md

 ## Where are my files stored?

 Exactly where they already are, Spacedrive simply indexes your existing storage locations, extracting metadata and fingerprinting the byte data.
-However, it will have the power to transfer files at your command.
+Though it can move files around under your command.

 ## What makes this different to Dropbox or Google Drive?